-The Chorote people are settled in several communities in the border with Paraguay and Bolivia, in the Argentine province of Salta.
+The Chorote people have established their communities along the borders of Paraguay and Bolivia, within the Argentine province of Salta.

-According to the Chorotes, the Chaco bush is home to different supernatural entities that protect, regulate and take care for the flora, fauna and rivers.
+According to the Chorotes, the Chaco forest is not only a physical landscape but also a realm inhabited by diverse supernatural entities that oversee, protect, and care for the region’s flora, fauna, and waterways.

 Pilcomayo River, Salta, Argentina.